Troubleshoot SAML SSO

 Failed to validate SAML logout response received from IdP

-This might be caused by case-sensitive IdPs that expect Splunk software to preserve uppercase letters in usernames.
+This might be caused by IdPs that expect the Splunk platform to preserve uppercase letters in usernames.
 You can change the username to lowercase in the IdP or configure the IdP to accept the lowercase version of a username.

 Cannot authenticate users for CLI commands